 The coffee producing Foresti family from the Sul de Minas region of Brazil are a great example of this sourcing approach.
 In 2019 we made a long-term commitment to buy coffee from their farm, called Fazenda do Lobo (The Wolf).
 One of the sons, Guilherme Foresti, wrote this feedback:

-As part of our community outreach work we are setting up a Barista Academy through our own charity Project Northern Lights.
-Working in partnership with Breadalbane Academy, in 2020 we will be mentoring school leavers though a programme of barista skills qualifications and work placements in cafes.
-Our aim is to support young people in our area into the food and drink industry in Scotland and beyond.
+In 2021 we set up a Coffee Academy through our sister charity Project Northern Lights which mentors school leavers from Breadalbane Academy though a programme of barista skills qualifications and work placements in cafes.
+Our aim is to support young people in our area into work in Scotland and beyond.

-Every year we carry out a carbon audit of our business and offset our footprint by planting trees with Trees for Life in beautiful Glen Affric in Inverness-shire.
-In 2019 the team planted 155 Grey Willow.
-We also work hard to reduce our carbon footprint and use a company electric car for local deliveries and cafes visits (where possible).
-In 2020 we plan to put solar panels on the roof of our new roaster.
+Every year we carry out a carbon assessment of our business and offset our footprint by planting trees with Trees for Life in beautiful Glen Affric in Inverness-shire.
+Since 2018 the team has planted hundreds of native trees, including Scots Pine, Rowan and Grey Willow.
+We also work hard to reduce our carbon footprint and use a company electric car for local deliveries and cafes visits when possible.
+In 2021 we put our first bank of solar panels on the roof of our roastery.